radius-project/radius/docs/content/user-guides/samples/container-app-store/3-cas-services/index.md

 weight: 300
 ---

-## Build parameters
+## Building the services

-As part of a Radius deployment, the container images are built, and provided to the application as parameters.
+As part of a Radius deployment, the container images are built and provided to the application as parameters.

 Open [`rad.yaml`]({{< ref rad-yaml >}}) to see where the containers are built: